jgmalcolm/jgmalcolm.github.io/cv.md

 1. Malcolm, Erwood, Ahmad.
 "Treatment of high-grade spondylolisthesis using the Rialto screw for posterior transsacral fixation: A modification of the Bohlman technique."
+1. Malcolm. ...
+Gary.
+   "Is there consensus on best practices for lumbar wound closure or are we simply perpetuating regional dogma?
+A worldwide survey of 280 spine surgeons."
+Global Spine Congress (GSC), May 31-June 3, 2023, Prague, Czech Republic.

 {% endcomment %}